Running Apache Kafka on Open Shift in a Production Environment

 This is the output produced from the above command:

-In a world that is quickly migrating to containers, it appeared very clear to us that we needed to embrace this challenge and try to run a complex distributed platform like Kafka in a container orchestration platform.
+In a world that is quickly migrating to containers, it was very clear to us that we needed to embrace this challenge and try to run a complexly distributed platform like Apache Kafka in a container orchestration platform.

 From our test results, we conclude that Apache Kafka can be a valid solution for many production containerised environments with no major caveats.